stackbuilders/sshd-lint/README.md

 # sshd-lint

 sshd-lint checks a sshd_config file for adherence to security best practices.
-It can be

 ## Wat?

-Weird things in ssh config file parsing
+Weird things happen in ssh config file parsing.

 sshd has two checking modes, -t and -T. Neither one alerts if config directives are repeated, regardless of whether the value being